uo-aws-lza/docs/docs/getting-started/intro-to-aws-account.md

 ---

-## Step 2: Get Acquainted with the AWS Console Layout
+## Get Acquainted with the AWS Console Layout

 The AWS Console is organized by service.
 Some of the most commonly used services and features include: